 Finally, a couple of examples that demonstrate brands taking a step towards creating a metaverse-type brand environment, with virtual stores that are more immersive and shareable than traditional e-commerce sites:

 Harrods’ virtual Dior Beauty store.
 An enchanting shopper experience inside Harrods, with flowers sprouting from the polished floor, under a domed starry night sky.
-It includes 3D, photorealistic, shoppable products, as well as videos, music and interactive features.
+Created by Emperia, it includes 3D, photorealistic, shoppable products, as well as videos, music and interactive features.

 Charlotte Tilbury’s Beauty Wonderland.
 This includes a “Magic Charlotte” avatar, which guides customers through three-dimensional themed “beauty zones”, like Rock ‘n’ Roll or Hollywood, as they shop personalised makeup kits.
 Visitors can watch recorded tutorials, live events and invite a friend to join via video.
 The ambition was for Tilbury’s customers to “feel like you are literally stepping into my world,” Charlotte Tilbury.